I LOVE summer with my girls home and more relaxed time together.

 - Saturday date night.
 It’s a lot of kid time at our house right now, so going out without the children keeps me a little more sane.
 We try to plan something fun, but frankly just going out to dinner or to a movie or meeting up with friends feels hugely luxurious and a nice end to Saturday.

 - Monday laundry.
 I do NOT want to spend my whole summer doing laundry, so even with school out, I stick religiously to my routine of doing all my laundry every Monday.
-I throw in the first load the minute I wake up and then just keep everything cycling through all day long (one load of adult whites, one load of adult colors, one load of children’s colors, one load of children’s whites, one load of towels, and one load of sheets).
-Bart and I put our own laundry away, and then the girls help me sort and fold and put away their clothing.
-It’s so nice not to think about laundry for the next six days except for maybe a load of pool towels and suits sometime later in the week.
+I throw in the first load the minute I wake up and then just keep everything cycling through all day long (one load of adult whites, one load of adult colors, one load of Tally’s clothes, one load of Ani and Star’s clothes, one load of towels, and one load of sheets).
+Bart and I put our own laundry away, and then the girls sort and fold and put away their clothing (and I help Tally too.
+Ella does her own laundry on a different day).
+It’s so nice not to think about laundry for the next six days except for maybe a quick load of pool towels.

-- Thursday library visit.
+- A weekly library visit.
 One thing that really rains on my summer parade is library fines, and I find it very hard to stay on top of my library books if we don’t have a dedicated day to visit the library each week (plus, after a week, Ella’s finished all her chapter books and the girls are all complaining that we’ve read every picture book ten times).
-On Thursday morning, I renew all the library books and set aside books that need to go back to the library, then we attend story time, check out new books, and go on our merry way.
-We also pick up a movie for movie night many weeks if we aren’t watching something from our own collection (which is mostly VHS videos because when we used to go to a ton of garage sales, someone would find out we still owned a VHS player and just give us every VHS they had because no one else would even take them).
+Before we go, I renew all the library books and set aside books that need to go back to the library, then we turn them in, check out new books, maybe play with some games or toys, and go on our merry way.

 What summer routines have kept you sane when you don’t have the regular structure of school?